Airthee/prisma-cli/README.md

 # Prisma CLI

 The aim of this project is to make prisma's CLI available without prior installation or build.
-I allows you to use the CLI on a non supported architecture.
+It allows you to use the CLI on a non supported architecture.

 ## Getting started